Posts

 Image

-The young Charles V ca 1515 by Bernard van Orley.
-Moderns might notice right away the outrageous hairstyle and, of course, the famous Hapsburg jaw.
-He had two different names or say designations in the two vast dominions he inherited and ruled.
-From his father, who was called Philip "the Handsome" of Hapsburg, he got the German territories, the Low Countries, and Flanders (Netherlands-Belgium).
-From his mother, the Spanish Inf anta (Princess), also known as Juana "La Loca" - the mad, he inherited the kingdoms of Spain.
-Indeed the best of European worlds.
+The young Charles V - circa 1515 by Bernard van Orley.
+Modern readers might immediately notice the outrageous hairstyle and, of course, the famous Hapsburg jaw.
+He had two different names or designations in the two vast dominions he inherited and ruled.
+From his father, Philip "the Handsome" of Hapsburg, he inherited the German territories, the Low Countries, and Flanders (modern-day Netherlands and Belgium).
+From his mother, the Spanish Infanta (Princess) Juana "La Loca" (the Mad), he inherited the kingdoms of Spain.
+Indeed, the best of European worlds.
 Proof that good looks and madness are a potent mix?
 Ahh, if not for the chin!
-To the Germanic states, he was "Karl der Fünfte" or Karl V "Kaiser des Heiligen Römischen Reiches Deutscher Nation" (Charles V of the Holy Roman Empire of the German Nation).
-And to the Spanish kingdoms, he was simply Carlos I (Carlos Primero).
-Yes, also the famous Brandy de Jerez..wow!!
-Carlos, I was the newly c
+To the Germanic states, he was "Karl der Fünfte" or Karl V, "Kaiser des Heiligen Römischen Reiches Deutscher Nation" (Charles V of the Holy Roman Empire of the German Nation).
+To the Spanish kingdoms, he was simply Carlos I (Carlos Primero).
+Yes, also the namesake of the famous Brandy de Jerez.
+Carlos I was the ne

 "Plus Ultra"